Skip to main content

 3. You must upload the copy of your transcript from each college or university you have attended.
 If you are admitted, you will be asked to send the official copy to the Graduate School.

-4. You must have official TOEFL (or IELTS) scores sent to the Graduate School.
+4. You must have official GRE and TOEFL (or IELTS) scores sent to the Graduate School.

 5. You must submit your resume and statement of purpose.